Kindle KDP (Kindle Direct Publishing) has too many ebook pricing rules, regulations, restrictions, limits and penalties

-Now ten days into my second month with almost all my ebooks published, my sales report on D2D notes regular ebook sales.
+Into my second month with almost all my ebooks published, my sales report on D2D notes regular ebook sales.
 Mostly on Apple, but a couple from Tolino, a German retailer, which really pleased me.

 All I can say is, so far, so good, and I feel very happy being an independent author again.

 I am not a bestselling author by any means.
-For me, self-publishing has always been something I do because I enjoy it, but as a bonus, it provides me with a side income.
+For me, self-publishing has always been something I do because I enjoy it.
+But as a bonus, it provides me with a side income.

 So, Amazon who?

 The aim of any author is to sell more books.
 There is no doubt that you need to have your ebook on Amazon.
 But it doesn’t need to be exclusive to Amazon.